jiangshuozz/Jianping-He.github.io/_pages/about.md

 ---
 **The winner of Outstanding Thesis Award**, Chinese Association of Automation, 2015.

----
-Outstanding reviewer of IEEE Transactions on Control of Network Systems, 2014.

 Professional Activity
 ===
 Associate Editor: **KSII Transactions on Internet and Information Systems**, 2015-